he-yang/Excel-to-JSON/README.md

 }]
 ```

-> Using Nested JSON mode
+> Using Nested JSON mode, and dot . as delimiter

 ```json
 [{